UWPCE-PythonCert/Py300/source/async.rst

    async def ping_server(ip):
         pass

-When you call ``ping_server``, it doesn't run the code. what it does is return a coroutine, all set up and ready to go.
+When you call ``ping_server()``, it doesn't run the code.
+What it does is return a coroutine, all set up and ready to go.

 .. code-block:: ipython